Subscribe to Blog via Email

 Malignant – Cancerous.
 Malignant cells can invade and destroy nearby tissue and spread to other parts of the body.

 Tumour (Tumor) – An abnormal mass of tissue that results when cells divide more than they should or do not die when they should.
-Tumors may be benign (not cancerous), or malignant (cancerous).
+Tumors may be benign (not cancer), or malignant (cancer).
 Also called Neoplasm.